harrykhlo/rugby_club/README.md

 ## Member page

 - Functions of Member Page
   This member page is shown after a general user gets into the system via the login page.
-The users can update their personal details on this page.
+The users can:

+  - Update their personal details vai a button click bringing the user to a Member Update Personal Detail Page as mentioned in next Section below for entering new details.

   They can also find the following information on the page:

   - Latest 3 club news belong to user's club;
   - Upcoming games for user's team; and